Multiple COVID-19 outbreaks hit Australian domestic leagues | Sports-Games

 Melbourne Stars all-rounder Hilton Cartwright admitted it was tough to forget about the coronavirus situation and prepare for matches.

-''I've never felt more vulnerable to a virus in my entire life and I never realised how much it was going to affect my mental state,'' Cartwright was quoted as saying by 'cricket.com.au'.
+''I've never felt more vulnerable to a virus in my entire life and I never realized how much it was going to affect my mental state,'' Cartwright was quoted as saying by 'cricket.com.au'.

 ''I've had form slumps and this ranks right up there with how I actually feel about going about my business day-to-day.

 ''Myself and my wife have basically been locked up in our room, not sure if we're capable of catching the lift in case someone in there might have caught (COVID-19).''
-He said he was not able to focus on games because of the happenings around.
+He said he was not able to focus on games because of the volatility of the situation.

 ''Constantly, it's on your mind and then you've got to walk out there and perform one of the biggest pressure stages in the world.'' ''My mental state wasn't in a great place about coming to your workplace and COVID is basically running rampant,'' he said.